ricko2001/Genealogy-scripts/README.md

 ### RM -Group from SQL

-A utility to quickly update a RM group by running an SQL query.
+A utility to quickly update a RM group by running an SQL query.\
-Makes changes to GroupTable and TagTable.
+Makes changes only to GroupTable.

 ### RM -Change Source for a Citation